andrew/ultimate-awesome/README.md

 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-android](https://github.com/correia-jpv/fucking-awesome-android) - A curated list of awesome Android packages and resources.
+With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
 - [awesome-maps](https://github.com/drushadrusha/awesome-maps) - 🗺️  A curated list of awesome interactive maps. #EI9901.